afbernardino/cheatsheets/_posts/docker/2018-02-11-Quick-tips-on-images-and-layers.md

 <h2>First tip: Building the image</h2>
-Each step of the building process adds a new layers to the image, which means we should try to put the the most changing items at the bottom of our Dockerfile, like in this example:
+Each step of the building process adds a new layers to the image, which means we can try to put the the most changing items at the bottom of our Dockerfile to get faster build times, like in this example:

 {% highlight bash %}
 # base image